 The Jeanette S. and Ellis K. Fields Research Center

-In recent years we have assisted the staff of the PBS science series Nova with their documentary Forgotten Genius, about the life of Dr. Percy Julian; author Nancy Horan with her bestselling novel, Loving Frank; WTTW Public Television with Chicago’s Western Suburbs: From Prairie Soil to Prairie Style,with Geoffrey Baer; and Ken Burns production company, Florentine Films, with their documentary Frank Lloyd Wright.
+In recent years we have assisted the staff of the PBS science series Nova with their documentary Forgotten Genius, about the life of Dr. Percy Julian; author Nancy Horan with her bestselling novel, Loving Frank; WTTW Public Television with Chicago’s Western Suburbs: From Prairie Soil to Prairie Style,with Geoffrey Baer; and Ken Burns production company, Florentine Films, with their documentaries Frank Lloyd Wright and Hemingway .
 We have also assisted the authors and supplied photographs for virtually every Oak Park and River Forest history written in the last 20 years.

 In Memoriam: Jeanette S. and Ellis K. Fields